Contact Us

 • Companies with a history of insider threats.

-While Forcepoint Insider Threat offers robust capabilities to address complex security needs, its implementation can be challenging, often requiring substantial resources and specialized expertise to seamlessly integrate with existing IT infrastructures.
+While Forcepoint Insider Threat offers robust capabilities to address complex security needs, its implementation can be challenging, often requiring substantial resources and specialized expertise to integrate seamlessly with existing IT infrastructure.

-Additionally, Forcepoint Insider Threat provides more seamless integration capabilities with Forcepoint products rather than third-party tools, making its integration options more effective for organizations already committed to the Forcepoint ecosystem.
+Additionally, Forcepoint Insider Threat offers more seamless integration with Forcepoint products than third-party tools, making its integration options more effective for organizations already committed to the Forcepoint ecosystem.

 3. Data-centric security software with UEBA